alexander7567/LitecoinNode/README.md

 ## What is LitecoinNode?

 This project is an attempt to make it simpler for anyone who wishes to install the software to ‘become’ a supernode.
 In other words, the LitecoinNode script allows everyone/anyone to simply answer a bunch of questions; leading to your computer running a full Litecoin Supernode.
-Here are some features that LitecoinNode supports:-
+Here are some features that LitecoinNode supports:

 - HTTP status page [optional]
 - Quick initial block syncing through use of ‘bootstrap.dat’ [optional]
-- Automatic maximum connection calculation to remove exhaustion of you computer
+- Automatic maximum connection calculation to remove exhaustion of your computer
 - DDoS protection
 - Automatic client updates [optional]

 ## Why run a Supernode?

 A supernode is just a computer which runs the Litecoin Core client 24/7.
 It allows for long term storage of transactions (through the blockchain).
 This is done by: syncing the relevant block (group of transactions) with other Litecoin Clients which may not used all day.
 If you are familiar with Bitcoin, then a supernode is the equivalent of a Bitcoin full node.
-This list include many of the uses of a supernode:-
+This list include many of the uses of a supernode:

 - the network rely’s on Supernodes by helping it accept transactions and blocks from other nodes
 - relaying (sending) this information to other nodes